 came upon an artist in the woods. what joy to watch the freedom of his painting style, as well as good conversation! @sahandv.art it was a pleasure to meet you! . . #intothewoods #eastpalisadestrail #atlantatrails #atlantaartists #landscapepainting #fineart #supportyourlocalartists #supportlivingartists #chattahoocheeriver #exploregeorgia #atlantacollective #weloveATL

 Between EP-10 & EP14 – Between these points, you’ll find beautiful views of Atlanta.
 Bring your camera (or your easel and paints) to capture the scene from Poppi’s Point, an overlook where you can see the tall buildings nearby, as well as a bird’s eye view of the rushing water below.

 E-26 – This is where you’ll find the bamboo forest.
-One media outlet coined two young girls who called this the enchanted bamboo forest of Planet River.
+One media outlet quoted two young girls who called this the "Enchanted Bamboo Forest of Planet River."
 You’ll know exactly what they mean when you see this.
 The area could absolutely contain fairies, unicorns and other enchanted beings.

 More Nearby Hikes

 One the other side of the Chattahoochee is the West Palisades Trail.

 - The Akers Mill Entrance is at 3700 Akers Drive, Atlanta.

 - The Paces Mill entrance is at 3444 Cobb Parkway, Atlanta.
 The Paces Mill entrance has the most parking, as well as restrooms and a boat ramp, perfect for launching a kayak.